johanbook/meet/docs/organizations-and-profiles.md

 An organization can be deleted at **any time** by its admins.
 When doing so, all associated is completely deleted.
 All members are informed about the action and then removed from the organization.

+By default, when an organization is deleted, all its associated journal entries are also removed.

+## Deleting a profile

+When profiles are deleted, all their associated data is removed as well.
+In order to keep the data it is recommended that profiles are instead disabled/soft-deleted.
+This works as long as there is no regulation requiring users to be able to delete their data.

+By default, when a profile is deleted, all its associated journal entries are also removed.